 The architect was George Skipper, who designed an extraordinary building on neoclassical lines, bringing together Greek and Palladian styles with Masonic symbols.
 The symbols reflect a theme of protection, wellbeing, and insurance.

 The entrance hall, or vestibule, holds two mosaics made of lapis lazuli, carved with the names of Norwich Union employees killed in both World Wars.
 In the centre of the floor is a 12-pointed medallion.

-Surrey House is not a tourist attraction in the normal sense, though it is a member of The Norwich 12 group of historic buildings.
-It remains a working office building, but visitors are welcome during office hours (currently 9-5 Monday to Friday), and entrance is free.
-Though you can't explore the building in depth, you can freely wander around the Marble Hall, and believe me, its worth exploring.
+Surrey House is not a tourist attraction in the normal sense, but visitors are welcome during office hours (currently 9-5 Monday to Friday), and entrance is free.
+Though you can't explore the building in-depth, you can freely wander around the Marble Hall, and believe me, it's worth exploring.
 It is hard to imagine a more stunning room outside an opulent stately home like Blenheim Palace or Castle Howard.

 My abiding impression of Surrey House is a sense of awe, almost reverence.
 The Marble Hall is simply astonishing.
 It certainly speaks volumes about the wealth of the company at the turn of the 20th century, and is a magnificent example of Edwardian style.
 It won't take long to examine the Marble Hall, unless, like me, you stand there for ages with your jaw on your chest!

 Address: Aviva plc, 8 Surrey Street, Norwich, Norfolk, England, NR1 3NG

 Location: Just behind the main bus station, plenty of paid parking nearby.
 About 10 minutes walk from the castle.
 Open office hours.
 Free entry.